Buttermilk for Baking

 Substitution for buttermilk powder

 Some internet resources suggest that mixing cream of tartar with skim milk powder, produces a powder that can be substituted for buttermilk powder.
-I am skepical in the absence of a serious scientific explanation and test/experimental evidence:
+I am skepical in the absence of a scientific explanation and test/experimental evidence:

 • Would adding cream of tartar (or one of the other acids) to a cup of reconstituted skim milk work – skim milk is very low in butterfat – make buttermilk that compares to dairy buttermilk; and